Mawlana Jalaluddin Mohammad Balkhi International Airport: 21st century

 In 2005, Camp Marmal was built next to the airport, which gradually expanded to one of the largest military bases in Afghanistan.
 In 2006, after Germany took command of the International Security Assistance Force (ISAF), the airfield functioned as a main hub for the exchange of personnel as well as air cargo.
 Since 2008 a TACAN installation for an instrument landing system was available for bad weather operation.
 It served all ISAF personnel, including American and Afghan Armed Forces.

 Work on a new international terminal began in 2010 and was completed in 2013.
 A special inauguration ceremony was held in June 2013, which was attended by then-German Foreign Minister Guido Westerwelle, Afghanistan's Transport and Aviation Minister Daoud Ali Najafi, Balkh's Governor Atta Muhammad Nur and some parliamentarians.
 After the inauguration, the airport was given the name Mawlana Jalaluddin Mohammad Balkhi International Airport.
 This was to honor the renowned 13th-century poet Mawlana Jalaluddin Mohammad Balkhi, also known as Rumi.
 The expansion of the airport was a joint venture of Germany and the United Arab Emirates (UAE), cost 60 million euros and took about three years to complete.
 The project was overseen by a Turkish company.

 On 30 June 2014 the Royal Netherlands Air Force detachment of General Dynamics F-16 Fighting Falcon's ended.

 In August 2021, forces of the Islamic Emirate of Afghanistan (IEA) took control of the airport.
 The transfer of power led to a situation where as many as 1,000 people were left waiting to get out of the airport, stranded for several days.
-Following the resumption of Taliban rule, agreement was reached with the UAE that allowed GAAC to administer airport security, and with Uzbekistan to train 20 Afghan specialists in air traffic control at the airport and to replace the antiquated air navigation equipment.
+Following the return of Taliban rule, agreement was reached with the UAE that allowed GAAC to administer airport security, and with Uzbekistan to train 20 Afghan specialists in air traffic control at the airport and to replace the antiquated air navigation equipment.